JacobAWilkins/Gradient-Descent/README.md

 ```

 ### Output
-k is the iteration count, fVal is the sum of squared distances from the current hospital to the cities, grad is the value of the gradient for the current hospital, and h is the corrdinates of the hospital.
+k is the iteration count, fVal is the sum of squared distances from the current hospital to the cities, grad is the value of the gradient for the current hospital, and h is the coordinates of the hospital.
 The given cities coordinates are (0, 0), (30, 110), (60, 100), and (50, 50).
-The initial hospital corrdinates is set to (0, 55).
+The initial hospital coordinates is set to (0, 55).

 Output for the given cities corrdinates and initial hospital coordinates:
 ```